- Getting Started

 To install the package onto your Salesforce account, use this link:

-Once installed, you'll need to create a Visualforce Page.
+After the field is added, you'll need to create a Visualforce Page.
 Inside your Salesforce account, go to Develop > Visualforce Pages > New.
 Fill in Label: Helpjuice; Fill in Name: Helpjuice.

 Then, paste the following inside Visualforce Markup: